subdgtl/Monoceros/README.md

     [allows placement of any](#1611-states) Monoceros [Module](#162-module).
     Input Points collects points placed inside the created Slots.
 If two of such points are inside the same Slot, such Slot will be constructed twice.
-    Therefore it is advised to deduplicate input points.
+    Therefore it is recommended to deduplicate input points.
 The Output contains as many Slots as there are input points.
  2. [Construct Module](#1721-construct-module) constructs a single Monoceros [Module](#162-module).
 Input Name collects unique Module name.
 Input Points